dogujen/dogujen.github.io/_posts/2025-08-09-Editor-HTB-Writeup.md

 python sa.py -u http://editor.htb:8080 -c "bash /tmp/exp.sh"
 ```
 ### Getting Database Password
-In `hibernate.cfg.xml` I see the password of database.
+I see the password of database in `hibernate.cfg.xml`.
 The password is same with SSH.

 # End
 This machine is a great example of the importance of the updating.